In this tutorial, we are using Velero to backup and restore an OVHcloud Managed Kubernetes cluster configuration and resources.

 Before you begin

-This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
+This tutorial assumes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
 If you want to know more on those topics, please look at the deploying a Hello World application documentation.

 Creating the S3 bucket for Velero

-Prepare your working environment
+Preparing your working environment

-Before creating your S3 bucket you need to:
+Before creating your S3 bucket, you need to:

 , and the username and password for your OpenStack account.

-# source <user_name>-openrc.sh
+source <user_name>-openrc.sh

 The shell will ask you for your OpenStack password:

-Create EC2 credentials
+Creating EC2 credentials

 These credentials will be safely stored in Keystone.
 To generate them with python-openstack

-# openstack ec2 credentials create
+openstack ec2 credentials create

 Please write down the access and secret parameters:

-# openstack ec2 credentials create
+$ openstack ec2 credentials create

 +------------+----------------------------------------------------------------------------------------------------------------------------+